ck37/atlantic-causal-2017/README.md

 using weighted logistic regression fluctuation.
-The outcome regression and treatment mechanism were modeled using super learning, with a library consisting of logistic regression, gradient boosted machines, multivariate adaptive regression splines, random forest, neural networks, lasso, elastic net, bayesian additive trees, and support vector machines.
-Covariates supplied to the [Super Learner](https://github.com/ecpolley/SuperLearner) were pre-screened based on their univariate association with the outcome.
+The outcome regression and treatment mechanism were modeled using super learning, with a library consisting of logistic regression, gradient boosted machines, multivariate adaptive regression splines, random forest, neural networks, lasso, elastic net, and bayesian additive trees.
+Covariates supplied to the [SuperLearner](https://github.com/ecpolley/SuperLearner) were pre-screened based on their univariate association with the outcome.

 **Acknowledgments**: We thank Susan Gruber for theoretical inspiration and for sharing the source code from her & Mark's 2016 competition entry.
 We also